CoinGame/NuDocker/README.md

 ./ABBAD.sh ~/<Path to nubit source>

-This script will generate the qt and daemon, and then copy the daemon to the NuDocker folder.
+This script will generate the qt/daemon and copy the daemon to the NuDocker folder.

 Then run StartContainer from the NuDcoker folder.